 Device Suggested action Wavy, unreadable, rolling, distorted screen, or screen jitter.
 If the monitor self-tests show the monitor is OK, consider the location of the monitor.
 Magnetic fields around other devices (such as transformers, appliances, fluorescent lights, and other monitors) can cause screen jitter or wavy, unreadable, rolling, or distorted screen images.
 If this happens, turn off the monitor.
 (Moving a color monitor while it is turned on might cause screen discoloration.)
 Then move the device and the monitor at least 305 mm.
 (12 in.) apart.
 Turn on the monitor.
-Notes: To prevent diskette drive read/write errors, be sure the distance between monitors and diskette drives is at least 76 mm (3 in.).
+Notes: 1.
+To prevent diskette drive read/write errors, be sure the distance between monitors and diskette drives is at least 76 mm (3 in.).
 2. Non-IBM monitor cables might cause unpredictable problems.
 3. An enhanced monitor cable with additional shielding is available for the 9521 and 9527 monitors.
 For information about the enhanced monitor cable, see your IBM reseller or IBM marketing representative.
 If the problem remains, call for service.
-Wrong characters appear on If the wrong language is displayed, update the BIOS with the correct language. the screen.
+Wrong characters appear on the If the wrong language is displayed, update the BIOS with the correct language. screen.
 If the problem remains, call for service.
-Option Verify that: An IBM option that was just installed does not work.
-The option is designed for the computer.
+Option An IBM option that was just Verify that: The option is designed for the computer.
 Refer to the "Computer Support" flowchart for information about obtaining options compatibility information from the World Wide Web.
-2. You followed the installation instructions that came with the option.
-3. The option is installed correctly.
-4. You have not loosened any other installed options or cables.
+You followed the installation instructions that came with the option.
+The option is installed correctly.
+You have not loosened any other installed options or cables. installed does not work.
 5. You updated the configuration information in the Configuration/Setup Utility program.
 Whenever memory or an option is changed, you must update the configuration.
 If the problem remains, call for service.
-An IBM option that used to work Verify that all of the option hardware and cable connections are secure. does not work now.
+An IBM option that used to Verify that all of the option hardware and cable connections are secure. work does not work now.
 If the option comes with its own test instructions, use those instructions to test the option.
-If the failing option is a SCSI option, verify that: 1.
-The cables for all external SCSI options are connected correctly.
-2. The last option in each SCSI chain, or the end of the SCSI cable, is terminated correctly.
-3. Any external SCSI option is turned on.
+If the failing option is a SCSI option, verify that: The cables for all external SCSI options are connected correctly.
+The last option in each SCSI chain, or the end of the SCSI cable, is terminated correctly.
+Any external SCSI option is turned on.
 You must turn on an external SCSI option before turning on the system.
 If the problem remains, call for service.
-Parallel port Verify that: The number of parallel ports 1.
-Each port is assigned a unique address. displayed is less than the number of parallel ports 2.
-The parallel-port adapter, if you installed one, is seated properly. installed.
+Parallel port Verify that: 1.
+Each port is assigned a unique address.
+The number of parallel ports displayed is less than the number of parallel ports installed.
+Each port is assigned a unique address.
+The parallel-port adapter, if you installed one, is seated properly.
 If the problem remains, call for service.